poldavezac/BokehServer.jl/docs/src/index.md

 ## The event mechanism

-As with *python bokeh* events can be both triggered from and dealt with both in *typescript* and *Julia*.
+As with [Bokeh](https://docs.bokeh.org/en/latest/index.html) events can be both triggered from and dealt with both in *typescript* and *Julia*.

 ### Creating callbacks in *Julia*